SherryXDing/FNMA-SageMaker-Training/README.md

 *Session 3:* Tuesday, August 1st – 11:00 to 1:00 PM
-*Presentation:* SageMaker BYOS/BYOC to build a model, and BYOM for deployment *Lab:* Bring your own model to deploy on SageMaker
+*Presentation:* SageMaker BYOS/BYOC to build a model, and BYOM for deployment *Lab:* BYOS to train on SageMaker and BYOM to deploy on SageMaker

 *Session 4:* Tuesday, August 8th – 11:00 to 1:00 PM
 *Presentation:* SageMaker Distributed Training Library